Figure53/TimecodeDisplay/README.markdown

 Timecode Display does only one thing: display MIDI timecode.

-It listens to all incoming MIDI Timecode.
+It listens to all incoming MIDI Timecode (as well as MIDI Machine Code timecode messages).
 And then displays it.

 How many more ways can I try to explain this?